miniegit/Sales-data-analysis-/README.md

-# Sales Dashbord Analysis Project
+# Project 1: Sales Dashbord Analysis Project

 This project includes analysis of sales data using Excel.